 - Immutable: Strings cannot be changed after creation.

-Example:text = "hello" text[0] = 'H' # Error: 'str' object does not support item assignment
+Example:text = "hello" text[0] = 'H' # Error: 'str' object does not support item assignment - Concatenation: Use

-to combine strings.
++to combine strings.

-Example:str1 = "Hello" str2 = "World" print(str1 + " " + str2) # Output: Hello World
+Example:str1 = "Hello" str2 = "World" print(str1 + " " + str2) # Output: Hello World - Repetition: Use

 *to repeat strings.